IsometricShahil/TVec/TVEC_DOC.md

 If `x` is given, sets the x component to `x`, else keeps it unchanged.
 Same for `y`.

+* `vec:free()` <br/>
+Frees the vector, i.e. stores it in a pool so it can be re-used.
+Recommended for vectors that are created and thrown away every frame.

 * `vec:add(b)` <br/>
 Performs component-wise addition with `vec` and `b`.
 `b` can be a number or a TVec.